Elevator pitch

 Female labor force participation is an important driver (and outcome) of growth and development.

-Access to quality education (beyond secondary) is critical to improve employment outcomes for women.
+Increased access to quality education (beyond secondary), social protection and care services support better employment outcomes for women.

 Cons